khulnasoft-lab/khulnasoft-ui/doc/contributing/translation.md

 ## Building the translations dictionary

-GitLab UI keeps tracks of translatable labels via the `translations.js` dictionary.
+KhulnaSoft UI keeps tracks of translatable labels via the `translations.js` dictionary.
 When adding new translatable labels, make sure they are included in the dictionary by running `yarn translations:collect`, then commit the changes.
 If you have `lefthook` enabled, this is done automatically in the `pre-commit` hook.